 $29.99

-Codeage Women's SBO Probiotic supplement combines feminine health probiotics, Ayurvedic botanicals, and 18 probiotic strains, delivering 50 Billion CFUs for gut and health support.* This shelf-stable, vegan formula is enriched with cranberries, red clover, and Ayurvedic herbs.
+Codeage Women's SBO Probiotic supplement combines feminine health probiotics, Ayurvedic botanicals, and 18 probiotic strains, delivering 50 Billion CFUs per serving.* This shelf-stable, vegan formula is further enriched with cranberries, red clover, and Ayurvedic herbs.

-• Codeage Women's SBO Probiotic is a unique blend of Feminine Health Probiotics and Ayurvedic botanicals designed to provide targeted support for women's health.
-It features 18 different probiotic strains, delivering 50 Billion CFUs per serving, ensuring comprehensive gut and overall health support.*
+• Codeage Women's SBO Probiotic offers a carefully formulated blend of Feminine Health Probiotics and Ayurvedic botanicals formulated for women's wellness.
+This unique supplement features 18 different probiotic strains, delivering a potent dose of 50 Billion CFUs* per serving.

-• This supplement is further enriched with cranberries, red clover, sage, and bitter fennel.
-These ingredients are specifically chosen for their support of women's health, contributing to the holistic wellness approach of this probiotic supplement.
+• This probiotic for women formula is further enriched with cranberries, red clover, sage, and bitter fennel, contributing to the holistic nature of this probiotic blend.

-• This women's probiotics and prebiotics formula also features traditional Ayurvedic herbs such as Triphala, holy basil, and fenugreek seed, each known for their potential properties in feminine health support.* Each bottle contains 30 servings for 1 month of supply.
+• In addition, the formula includes traditional Ayurvedic herbs like Triphala, holy basil, and fenugreek seed, all known for their historical use.
+Each bottle provides 30 servings for 1 month of supply.

-• Shelf-stable, Codeage Women's SBO Probiotic supplement is vegan and non-GMO.
-These probiotics for women do not require refrigeration, making them convenient for everyday use.
-They are free from soy, gluten, milk, egg, wheat, shellfish, and dairy, catering to various dietary needs and preferences.
-This formula is manufactured in a cGMP-certified facility in the USA, using globally sourced ingredients for quality and purity.
+• Codeage Women's SBO Probiotic is a shelf-stable, vegan, and non-GMO supplement, designed for everyday convenience without the need for refrigeration.
+It is free from soy, gluten, milk, egg, wheat, shellfish, and dairy, making it suitable for various dietary preferences and needs.
+This advanced formula is manufactured in a cGMP-certified facility in the USA with globally sourced ingredients for quality and purity.

 Supplement Facts